-I want you to know you're in safe hands, I've been self-employed since I was 17yrs, so I know what it takes to succeed (I've been at the game longer than most).
-I'm also a certified coach, with a masters in Positive Psychology and Coaching.
+I want you to know you're in safe hands, I've been self-employed since I was 18yrs, so I know what it takes to succeed (I've been at the game longer than most).
+I'm also a certified coach, with dual masters in Positive Psychology and Coaching.
 Plus, I hold a variety of qualifications in the personal development space.
 So, tell me, what do you need?
 I believe a little guidance or support will go a long way--something small might even help tremendously giving you clarity when planning your next steps.
 Ensuring your mental and emotional success in your personal and professional life.
 Most importantly, you'll have the momentum and confidence you need to become unstoppable.

 SEND, I'M READY TO START!